dan-wiki/dan-wiki.github.io/_posts/2026-01-19-sourdough-bread.md

 ## Starter

 - 50g whole wheat flour
-- 50g water
+- 50g filtered water at room temperature (~73°F)

 **Steps:**
 1. Add to beaker and mix.
 2. Remove half after 24 hours (save the discarded portion in a separate jar in the fridge to accumulate for recipes like sourdough pancakes, tortillas, or crackers) and add back in with equal parts flour and water.
-(Meaning, if you discard 90g because there was 180g in th jar, then add back 45g white bleached flour and 45g water.
+(Meaning, if you discard 90g because there was 180g in th jar, then add back 45g and 45g water.
 3. When it rises by half consistently, is bubbly on the surface, has a tangy smell, and passes the float test (a small piece floats in water), it's ready to use.
 4. Feed daily at room temp, or store in fridge and feed weekly.
 (Note: If creating a starter from scratch, this process typically takes 5-7 days of daily feedings.)
+(When you start feeding weekly, you can use organic bleached white flour.

 ---